Trucking

 Gain Sufficient Experience

-It’s usually recommended that new drivers spend at least a year working as a company driver before striking out on their own.
+It’s usually recommended that new truck drivers spend at least a year working as a company driver before striking out on their own.
 Additionally, it’s not unusual for certain leasing company business models to require a minimum level of experience - usually one to two years.

 Know of the Differences Between Leasing and Financing

-Research the differences between leasing and financing, and make sure you thoroughly understand the leasing process.
+Research the differences between leasing and financing and make sure you thoroughly understand the leasing process.
 This way, you won’t be caught off guard when setting up your lease or renewing it after the lease term.

 Get Your Paperwork In Order